hibbitts-design/.github/profile/README.md

 A documentation-style platform for Markdown publishing that requires no Web server or build process, making it accessible to a broader audience.

 #### Docsify Web App
-- [Docsify-This.net](http://docsify-this.net/) for open publishers, educators, and those seeking a simple way to share publicly accessible Markdown content
+- [Docsify-This.net](http://docsify-this.net/) for content publishers, educators, creators and groups seeking a simple way to turn Markdown files into styled websites.

   - Loadable configurations of popular LMS content styles for Docsify-This:
     - [Brightspace Config](http://load-brightspace.docsify-this.net)